UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azurestack-to-azure.md

 1. In the public Azure portal, navigate to the *Virtual networks* blade by clicking **All services** in the favourites panel, then selecting **Virtual networks** under the *Networking* section.
 Select the virtual network you created and make a note of the address space.

 2. Navigate to the *Connections* blade by clicking **All services** in the favourites panel, then selecting **Connections** under the *Networking* section.
 Select the VPN connection you created in [*Create the VPN connection in public Azure*](#create-the-vpn-connection-in-public-azure).
-Make a note of the public IP which you can find in the *Virtual network gateway* section.
+Make a note of the public IP, which you can find in the *Virtual network gateway* section.

     ![Public IP of virtual network gateway in public Azure](images/azs-public-browser-connection-ip.png)